 Funding to OCHA supports the rapid and effective allocation of humanitarian assistance based on need.
 OCHA’s five core functions are (1) coordination; (2) humanitarian financing; (3) policy; (4) advocacy; and (5) information management.

 Australia provided $10 million in funding to OCHA in 2018-19, which supported:

 - the mobilisation and coordination of effective humanitarian action, in partnership with national authorities, to alleviate human suffering in disasters and emergencies

 - strengthened disaster preparedness across the Indo-Pacific region, with specific support to the budgets of OCHA’s Regional Office for the Asia-Pacific (ROAP) and Regional Office for the Pacific (ROP); and

 - effective advocacy and leadership for timely humanitarian response

 Australia also contributes to country-based pooled funds managed by OCHA to help meet the highest priority needs in humanitarian crises.
-In 2017, Australia provided $4.5 million of the funds to the Somalia Humanitarian Fund, and was the fund’s fifth biggest donor.
+In 2018-19, Australia provided $19 million to country-based pooled funds in Afghanistan, Somalia, South Sudan and Myanmar.